jiangtian616/JHenTai/README.md

 Install for iOS: download .ipa, then use  [AltStore](https://altstore.io) or SideLoadly to sign.

 Install for Windows: download windows.zip, then unpack it.
 If you use a proxy server, set proxy address at network setting page.
 If you're using Windows 11 and can't launch app, try to run jhentai.exe in compatibility mode.
+If it's blocked by Windows Defender, Please trust it.

 Install for MacOS: download .dmg.
 If you use a proxy server, set proxy address at network setting page.